History of Ranchi district: During Freedom Struggle

 The district played an important role during the Indian struggle for independence.
 Under the guidance of Ganesh Chandra Ghosh Ranchi became an epicenter of activities for the followers of Revolutionary campaigns.
 Ranchi was the venue of two meetings between Mahatma Gandhi and Sir Edward Albert Gait, Lieutenant Governor of Bihar and Orissa on 4 June 1917 and another meeting on 22 September 1917 in the context of the Champaran Indigo planters repressive measures against the raiyats of the district.
 The Champaran agrarian law subsequently passed as Bihar and Orissa Act-I of 1918.

 Post Independence

-After India achieved Independence, Ranchi district was included in the state of Bihar.
-Lohardaga district was created from a portion of Ranchi district in 1983.
-But, after the formation of the state of Jharkhand on 15 November 2000, the district became the first district of the newly formed state.
-Later, Khunti district was carved out of Ranchi district on 12 September 2007.
+After India achieved Independence, Ranchi district as a part of Chota Nagpur was included in the state of Bihar.
+In 1983 Ranchi district bifurcated into three districts viz, Ranchi, Lohardaga and Gumla.
+However due to demographics disparity between north and south erstwhile Bihar, the southern region formed as Jharkhand state in 15 November 2000.
+In 2001 and 2007, Simdega and Khunti district ware formed by curving out of Gumla and Ranchi district respectively.